 We may hence call nature itself a ‘miracle’.
-But, then we also have miracles of the supernatural order, which cause even greater ‘wonder’, and these abounded in the life of today’s saint, the Franciscan Joseph of Cupertino, who would fly and hover as though gravity – whose origins we really know not – did not apply to him.
+But, then we also have miracles of the supernatural order, which cause even greater ‘wonder’, and these abounded in the life of today’s saint, the Franciscan Friar Joseph of Cupertino, who would fly and hover as though gravity – whose origins we really know not – did not apply to him.

-He was generally seen as ‘useless’, but, after a number of rejections, first from various jobs, then from various religious orders when he had discerned that as his vocation, was finally accepted into the Conventual Franciscans in 1620, after begging just to be allowed to work cleaning out their stables.
+Giuseppe was generally seen as ‘useless’, but, after a number of rejections, first from various jobs, then from various religious orders when he had discerned that as his vocation, he was finally accepted into the Conventual Franciscans in 1620, after begging just to be allowed to work cleaning out their stables.
 He would obey his superiors and the rule without a moment’s hesitation, always seeing Christ or Our Lady in each person he met.
 It was almost as though holiness came naturally to him – even if he did practise a rather severe asceticism, eating solid food only twice a week, and that sprinkled with bitter powder.
-His continual prayer and ecstasies made study difficult, but he passed the examination for the diaconate, as the Bishop examiner asked the one Scripture passage on which he could discourse with ease (hence, he is the patron saint of exam-takers, students take note!).
+His continual prayer and ecstasies made study difficult, but he passed the examination for the diaconate, as the Bishop asked him the one Scripture passage on which he could discourse with ease (hence, he is the patron saint of exam-takers – students take note!).

 We should remember that, in reality, heaven is not ‘up there’, nor ‘far away’, but rather all around us, with eternity and time intermingling, the former sometimes bursting forth into the latter, with the remarkable results that we call ‘miracles’.
 What is supernatural from our perspective, is quite natural to God.